 - Isla Espiritu Santo is home to ancient cave paintings believed to be over 6000 years old.

-- Rare and unique indigenous species include the blue-footed booby (this bird famous for its bright blue feet is more associated with the Galapagos but is also found here), the babisuri or the ringtail cat (a relative of the raccoon) and the vaquita (a member of the porpoise family that’s the world’s smallest and rarest marine mammal).
+- Rare and unique indigenous species include the blue-footed booby.
+Famous for its bright blue feet, this bird is more closely associated with the Galapagos but is also found here: the babisuri or the ringtail cat (a relative of the raccoon) and the vaquita (a member of the porpoise family that’s the world’s smallest and rarest marine mammal).

 - The region also has mountains.
 Many visitors are surprised by the Baja Californian peaks when they arrive.
 TOSEA also offers a glamping experience that highlights the unique ecosystem of the mountains and the vaquero (cowboy) culture.